tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * Underscore that practical APIs work just like the fun APIs (e.g., Python Blackjack).
 A client submits a request, and a server responds.
 Ask the students a quick refresher question:

-    **Question:** What is the name or conceptual phrase for this interaction or relationship between a client and an API.
+    **Question:** What is the name or conceptual phrase for this interaction or relationship between a client and an API?

     **Answer:** Client-server model.